desenG/CodilitySolution/README.md

 Output Format

-Print the number of  pairs where  and  +  is evenly divisible by .
+Print the number of (i,j) pairs where i<j and  ai+aj  is evenly divisible by k.

 Sample Input